JohnHou2017/OpenChat/README.md

 // socket io events
 io.on('connection', function (socket) {
 ```
-### Data Sturcture
+#### Data Sturcture
 ```
 // a client is a visitor object connected to chat server var clients = [];

 // a chat channel is an object with two socket IDs from agent and client to the chat server
 // a chat channel must have two side valid connections to chat server,
-// a chat channel will be deleted if any party leave the chat session(i.e. close chat window) will var channels = [];
+// a chat channel will be deleted if any party leave the chat session(i.e. close chat window)
+var channels = [];

-// a agency is a connection socket id to agent server
+// an agency is a connection socket id to agent server
-// a agent has two connection socket IDs to agent server and chat server
+// an agent has two connection socket IDs to agent server and chat server
-// a agent is created when a agency click user to open a chat window var agencies = [];
+// an agent is created when a agency click user to open a chat window var agencies = [];
 ```
-### Global Module
+#### Global Module
 ```
 // global variables
 var globals = require('./globals');
 ```
-#### globals.ts:
+##### globals.ts:
 ```
 // database module variable
 export var chatdb;